-Arts & Humanities collections support and enhance creative practice, research, teaching, and learning for arts and humanities disciplines across campus.
-The collection is a valuable tool for researchers interested or involved in digital humanities projects, as well as more traditional styles of research.
+This collection supports and enhances creative practice, research, teaching, and learning for for arts and humanities disciplines across campus.
+It is a valuable tool for researchers interested or involved in digital humanities projects, as well as more traditional styles of research.

-As one of the largest East Asian language collections in North America, the Asia Library provides scholarly resources in a variety of formats to patrons at both U-M and other institutions in support of East Asian studies.
+One of the largest East Asian language collections in North America, the Asia Library provides scholarly resources in a variety of formats to patrons at both U-M and other institutions.

-Established in 1905, the engineering collection has developed into one of the largest and most comprehensive in the country.
-It primarily serves the instructional and research needs of faculty, students, and staff of the College of Engineering, which comprises thirteen academic departments and the Center for Entrepreneurship.
+Established in 1905, the Engineering Collection has developed into one of the largest and most comprehensive in the country.
+It primarily serves the instructional and research needs of faculty, students, and staff of the College of Engineering, which includes thirteen academic departments and the Center for Entrepreneurship.

-The Taubman Health Sciences Library supports the research, teaching, and clinical practice needs of the University of Michigan’s Medical School; Schools of Dentistry, Nursing, Kinesiology, and Public Health; College of Pharmacy; and the hospitals and institutes of Michigan Medicine.
-The health sciences collection covers a wide range of disciplines focusing on research, academic, and clinical literature, with an emphasis on journals and databases.
-Current textbooks and journals of the health sciences collection are electronic only, with a historical print collection located at an offsite shelving facility.
+The Taubman Health Sciences Library collection supports the research, teaching, and clinical practice needs of the University of Michigan’s Medical School; the Schools of Dentistry, Nursing, Kinesiology, and Public Health; the College of Pharmacy; and the hospitals and institutes of Michigan Medicine.
+The emphasis of the collection is on journals and databases focusing on research, academic, and clinical literature.
+Current textbooks and journals are electronic only, with a historical print collection located at an offsite shelving facility.

-International Studies collections exceed 1.2 million volumes and includes subscriptions to well over 3,000 periodicals from and about regions around the world, encompassing over 400 languages.
+The International Studies Collection exceed 1.2 million volumes and includes subscriptions to well over 3,000 periodicals from and about regions around the world, encompassing over 400 languages.

-The Shapiro Undergraduate Library collection acts as a gateway for undergraduates to the research-focused and esoteric collections of the rest of the University Library and also provides content for upper-level undergraduates and more advanced researchers who are in need of overview or introductory materials on subjects outside their areas of expertise.
+The Shapiro Undergraduate Library collection acts as a gateway for undergraduates to the research-focused and esoteric collections of the rest of the U-M Library, and also provides content for upper-level undergraduates and more advanced researchers who are in need of overview or introductory materials on subjects outside their areas of expertise.
 Additionally, the collection supports the lifelong learning and leisure reading needs of undergraduates.